backtestjs/quick-start/README.md

 - `.env`: This file contains environment variables.
 Please, refer to below section about the `.env` file.

 - `main.ts`: This is the entry point of the project.
-Here you can found an exaample of how to use Backtest.
+Here you can found an example of how to use Backtest.
 Please, refer to [Backtest Documentation](https://backtestjs.github.io/framework/) for more information.

 - `strategies`: This directory contains the source code for the strategies.
 Each strategy is a separate file that implements the logic for a specific trading strategy.